gregwell/university-notes/english/javascript/speeding-up-spa.md

     6. Remove unnecessary image metadata
     7. Serve scaled images
     8. Use automated tools that will ensure that images are always optimized.
+- **Compression tools:**
+    - **Imagemin**
+        - is built around plugins - a plugin is an npm package that compresses a particular image format

 ## Sources: